Feb 20, 2026

 Bathing Routine

 Regular bathing is not necessary for Abyssinians unless they get into something messy.
-If a bath is needed, use a pet-safe shampoo that isn’t harsh.
+If a bath is needed, use a gentle, pet-safe shampoo.
+Always dry them thoroughly.

 Nail Trimming